 The arcade beat 'em up is also great; the sprites are amazing and executing a special attack yields an animation plus voice acting of a Senshi performing said attack.

 The RPG also had voice acting for every one of the Senshi's special attacks that appeared in the anime to that point in the series and a few that were from the manga.
 Considering it was a SNES game it was rather decent.

 While pretty much every single Shaman King game ranged from "awful" to "passable", Shaman King: Master of Spirits for the GBA is a fun, addictive Metroidvania-style game with great gameplay, great graphics and a fun little original plot; the producers were obviously careful when making the game, as they inserted both manga-only characters/spirits and anime-only characters/spirits.
 The game is great for long-time fans and newcomers alike, complete recommendation.
-The sequel, Master of Spirits 2, was not as loved due to reusing almost every single boss from the first game, but had more spirits and new stages, and is also worth checking.
+The sequel, Master of Spirits 2, was not as loved due to reusing almost every single boss from the first game with the exception of the final boss, swapping Magister with Hao, but had more spirits and new stages, and is also worth checking.